-This page contains the current draft of the full text of Chapter 11 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 11 of RAFT 2035.

 11. Clean meat

 Goal 11 of RAFT 2035 is that consumption of meat from slaughtered animals will be cut by at least 90%.

 Substitutes for meat from slaughtered animals include classical vegetarian diets, plant-based meat alternatives with broadly similar taste and texture as meat, and what is known as “clean meat”, which is meat grown in laboratories from cultured cells using methods of biochemical engineering and synthetic biology.